ManuelSchmitz/SCAM/Readme.md

 	- `command:set-value:skip-depth` - Now set on the LCD screen menu.
 	- `command:set-role` - Now determined by the script.
 (Separate scripts for agent and dispatcher.)
 	- `command:set-value:max-generations` - Now set on the LCD screen menu.
+	- `command:static-dock` - Has been removed along with the `Lone` role.
+	- `command:static-dock-gps` - Has been removed along with the `Lone` role.
 3. Copy the [dispatcher script](bin/script_dispatcher.cs) to the dispatcher and recompile.
 4. Copy the [agent script](bin/script_agent.cs) to all agents and recompile.